 Pretest and Send Winner Message

 Another A/B Testing option in Flow is to add a tag to your communication.
 The tag would represent a winning segment (tag can have any name).
-The first three audience branches are used for pretesting, and the best performing message you can later send to the remaining audience branch via a new campaign that you would create in Flow or Broadcast.
+The first three audience branches are used for pretesting, and the best performing message you can later send to the remaining audience branch via a new campaign that you would create in Flow.
 This we will explain in the following paragraphs.

 New Campaign in Flow